MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy.md

 # How to use revoscalepy in a Spark compute context

-This article introduces the revoscalepy Python functions in a **revoscalepy** package with Apache Spark (Spark) running on a Hadoop cluster.
+This article introduces Python functions in a **revoscalepy** package with Apache Spark (Spark) running on a Hadoop cluster.

 + Hadoop provides a distributed file system with HDFS.
 + Yarn provides the job scheduling infrastructure.
 + Spark provides the processing framework.
 + revoscalepy provides scalable and high-performance data management, analysis, and visualization Python functions.

 When you set the [compute context](../r/concept-what-is-compute-context.md) to [RxSpark](../python-reference/revoscalepy/rxSpark.md), revoscalepy functions automatically distribute the workload across all the data nodes.
-There is no requirement for managing jobs or the queue.
+There is no requirement for managing jobs or the queue, or tracking the physical location of data in HDFS; Spark does both tasks for you.

 > [!Note]
 > For installation instructions, see [Install Machine Learning Server for Hadoop](../install/machine-learning-server-hadoop-install.md).